Jonghakseo/chrome-extension-boilerplate-react-vite/packages/env/README.md

 # Environment Package

-This package contains code which creates env object.
+This package contains code which creates env values.
 To use the code in the package, you need to follow those steps:

 1. Add a new record to `.env` (NEED TO CONTAIN `CEB_` PREFIX),